 A plan participant will not recognize income upon the grant of a stock appreciation right.
-In general, a participant will recognize ordinary income at the time of exercise equal to the difference between the exercise price and the fair market value of the shares of Common Stock on the date of the exercise.
+In general, a participant will recognize ordinary income at the time he or she receives payment on a stock appreciation right in the amount of the payment.